seigenbrode/mlops-sagemaker-jenkins-byo-advanced/README.md

 # MLOps using Jenkins: Amazon SageMaker Bring-Your-Own-Algorithm with Model Monitor Drift Detection

 In this workshop, we will focus on building a pipeline to train and deploy a model using Amazon SageMaker training instances and hosting on persistent Sagemaker endpoint instance(s).
 In this workshop, we will also setup Amazon SageMaker Model Monitor for data drift detection.
-The orhestration of the training, model monitor setup, and deployment tasks will be done through [Jenkins](https://www.jenkins.io/).
+The orchestration of the training, model monitor setup, and deployment tasks will be done through [Jenkins](https://www.jenkins.io/).

 Applying DevOps practices to Machine Learning (ML) workloads is a fundamental practice to ensure machine learning workloads are deployed using a consistent methodology with traceability, consistenc, governance and quality gates.
 MLOps involves applying practices such as CI/CD,Continuous Monitoring, and Feedback Loops to the Machine Learning Development Lifecycle.
 This workshop will focus primarily on setting up a base deployment pipeline in Jenkins.
 The expectation would be to continue to iterate on a base pipeline to include more quality checks and pipeline features including the consideration for an data worflow pipeline.